 Here are more tips for packing and moving, curated specifically by city:

 You don’t have to be brave to move out of the City in the Forest.
+For whatever reason you’re leaving, whether it be the Atlanta rent or the overall neighborhood vibe, we’re here for you.
 Home to one of the busiest airports in the world, packing up and leaving Atlanta can be quite a daunting experience, but with the right tools, you might enjoy the journey.

 If you’re moving on a budget, it can be stressful.
 For discounted prices on moving supplies, such as moving blankets, boxes, bubble wrap, and tape visit the Midtown showroom of Service Box & Tape.